 You don’t always have to push your products (in fact, you shouldn’t).
 In this newsletter example, men’s shaving and grooming products company Harry’s sends an instructional, educational email that’s relevant to its business line.
 Instead of trying to outright sell stuff, Harry’s shares helpful content telling its customers how to better take care of their skin and get more from their shaving experience.

 It’s all done in a clean, simple newsletter format that gives white space the love it deserves.
 It uses the company’s signature brand font, which is easy to read and digest while still being unique and reinforcing the Harry’s brand.

 Subject line: Are you doing this AFTER you shave?

 Online branding and marketing solutions company Tailor Brands uses a classic incentive strategy to get subscribers to fill out a survey.
 (Because sometimes, you just gotta bribe people to get that coveted feedback!)

-Plus, the subject line is a fun play on a popular saying, while also making the reader curious about how much more they’re hinting at.
+Plus, the subject line is a fun play on a popular saying, while also making the reader curious about how much more is being hinted at.

 Subject line: Penny (or more) for your thoughts?

 Sock company Bombas has mastered the art of the referral email.
 One of the most straightforward newsletter headline examples, the email’s header leaves nothing to interpretation: “Refer a friend, get free socks.”
 Simple as that.